DonReeal/datasort/README.md

 Explore data in a tabular UI using null friendly, deterministic sorting implemented in ClojureScript.
 The leading example for implementation is sorting json log messages with arbitrary properties.
 Inspired by the great *clojure.core/sort-by* function.

-## datasort.comparators - DSL for multi-field comparators
+## datasort.criteriasort - DSL for multi-field comparators

 ### Limitations of the core apis that I know of